 - One size does not fit all.
 Some target date funds are more active or passive, more or less risky or reach their final, most conservative allocations sooner or later.
 Finding the target date fund that fits you best may require a bit of research.
 One person may be totally OK with just fixed income once they reach 65 years old, while another may need a higher exposure to equities for a longer time period in order to fund their retirement.

 - Some options aren’t cheap.
-Depending on how a specific target date fund’s portfolio is structured, it could be a “fund of funds.”
-If that’s the case, and your target date fund invests in a number of active mutual funds, for example, you’ll pay a fee, or expense ratio, to the managers of each of those funds.
+Depending on how a specific target date fund structures its portfolio, it could be a “fund of funds.”
+If that’s the case, and your target date fund invests in a number of active mutual funds, you’ll pay a fee, or expense ratio, to the managers of each of those funds.
 That’s in addition to paying the manager of your target date fund.
 Clark is a fan of passive, index-tracking funds, which tend to be much less expensive.

 Clark’s Target Date Fund Recommendations

-As with most investing choices, Clark recommends starting with the Big Three when searching for a target date fund: Vanguard, Fidelity and Schwab.
+As with most investing choices, Clark recommends starting with the Big Three when searching for a target date fund: Fidelity, Schwab and Vanguard.

 When you start investing in a target date fund can make a huge impact on performance.
 If you enter a fund many decades from the associated target year, you’ll get exposure to equities for a much longer period of time.